 AMEC understands that historically the Zone T material was a finer gradation of Zone C material.
 To provide this finer gradation large boulder size rocks were manually sorted by an excavator.
 This process required experienced operators to sort the material; it was time consuming; and required constant supervision.
-Initially manual sorting of material was utilized during the Stage 7 construction.
+Initially, Zone T fill was manually sorted during the Stage 7 construction.
 However, during the initial placement of this material along the south embankment, it was noted that the required gradation and consistency of the material was not being achieved.
-Thus, to achieve the needed gradation and distribution MPMC suggested to utilized a manufactured crushed product that has a nominal particle size of <75mm.
+To achieve the needed gradation and distribution, MPMC suggested use of a manufactured crushed product with a nominal particle size of < 75mm.
 This particle gradation meets the specification and allowed to have consistency within the material.
 Samples of this material were collected and are presented in Appendix B.

 Prior to placement of the Zone T material the interface between the different lifts was exposed or/and scarified to remove any pavement like surfaces.
 Zone T material was hauled by MPMC and placed by MPMC in 0.6 m to 1.2 m thick lifts with the aid of a loader and grader.
 Additional material was also placed to provide access ramps utilized by scrapers.
-These ramps enabled to scrapes to place additional till lifts.
+These ramps enabled to scrapers to place additional till lifts.
 After the core and the filter material were constructed for the season, the previously placed transition ramp was reshaped to form the transition zone with the aid of an excavator.
-The compaction of the transition zone was conducted in conjunction with the Zone T material and routing of scrapers and haul trucks.
+The compaction of the transition zone was achieved via routing of scrapers and haul trucks.